M-Gwaza/OpenMRS-to-OHDSI/README.md

 ## Results and Outcomes

-1. ETL Pipeline
+### 1. ETL Pipeline
-   * Logical Mapping using OHDSI Tools White-Rabbit and Rabbit-in-a-Hat
-   * ETL pipeline using Pentaho moving data from OpenMRS MySQL Database into OMOP CDM format in PostgreSQL Database.

 ![ETL Pipeline](https://github.com/M-Gwaza/OpenMRS-to-OHDSI/blob/main/Data%20Harmonization%20Project/Images/ETL%20pipeline.png "ETL Pipeline")

+The Extract Transform Load Pipeline has 3 parts;
+   * i.
+Extract

+     	The source data is OpenMRS in MySQL.
+The data gets uploaded in an OHDSI tool called WhiteRabbit to produce a report with summaries about the database.

+   * ii.
+Transorm

+     	The summaries document gets to OHDSI tool Rabbit-in-a-Hat where a Logical Mapping is done to showcase which OpenMRS tables and column get loaded to the OMOP CDM format.
+A Mapping document then gets created.
+Athena is another OHDSI tool that gets used to look for Concepts for the column field values. *Note: A "concept" represents health information obtained from electronic health records (EHR) or participant provided information (PPI) sources, which are derived from surveys.*

+        Pentaho - ETL Implementation :   At this point a pipeline gets generated to extract and transform data from OpenMRS to finally load the data to OMOP CDM.

+   * iii.
+Load

+     	The summaries document gets to OHDSI tool Rabbit-in-a-Hat where a Logical Mapping is done to showcase which OpenMRS tables and column get loaded to the OMOP CDM format in PostgreSQL database.

-Explanation of the diagram
+#### Key Points of the diagram

    i.
-Logical Mapping of Tables
+Logical Mapping of Tables - using Rabbit-in-a-Hat

 ![Logical Mappings](https://github.com/M-Gwaza/OpenMRS-to-OHDSI/blob/main/Data%20Harmonization%20Project/Images/Logical%20Mapping.png "Logical Mapping")

    ii.
-Pentaho in action
+Actual ETL pipeline - using Pentaho

 https://github.com/user-attachments/assets/6975999c-6ca8-414b-b3f9-b2e7cba08306

-2. ATLAS Dashboards
+### 2. ATLAS Dashboards

 https://github.com/user-attachments/assets/2b2980da-6f3e-440f-8368-a0bcdbce909b